sbragagnolo/bc-tutorial-2018/handson.md

 Comments in Solidity are like C++ and Javascript (and many others).
 However, if a you start a multi-line with an extra asterisk (`/**`) or a single line comment with an extra slash (`///`), then you are indicating that this comment will have tags to complement the information of the definition (similar to a JavaDoc).
 In my example (lines 2-5), I am using a tag to indicate the title of a contract a another to indicate its author.

 Every contract is created by using the `contract` keyword.
 As I previously said, it can contain attributes, functions, and other elements.
 In this contract, I created one attribute called 'name' and two functions.
 For now you can ignore the warning on the functions (I will came back to fix these warnings latter).
+To deploy the contract select its name on the right and click on the deploy button.
+An instance should appear on the right, click on its name to "open" its options so that we can execute its functions.

 ![My First Contract on Remix](/images/remix-first-contract.png)